Greater-London-Authority/highstreets/README.md

 ## How To Use
 [(Back to top)](#demo-preview)

-To clone and run you'll need [Git](https://git-scm.com) and [conda](https://docs.conda.io/en/latest/miniconda.html) installed.
+To clone and run you'll need [Git](https://git-scm.com) and [conda](https://docs.conda.io/en/latest/miniconda.html) installed (I recommend using the Miniconda distribution of Anaconda).
 Note: this project has been developed on WSL and has not been tested on other platforms.

 ```bash
 # Clone this repository (you'll need your GlA github login)